Nipan83/blog-API/README.md

 or <br />
 `https://nipan-blogapi.herokuapp.com/getuser`<br />

-This routes returns all the users registered.
+This route returns all the users registered.

 This route is for monitoring purpose.